ika-rwth-aachen/OCCUQ/README.md

 | Max.
 Softmax      | 56.16  | 57.52 | 93.17  |
 | GMM (Ours)        | 80.15  | 79.43 | 56.18  |

-Note: After refactoring the code and retraining the GMM we obtained slight different results compared to the paper.
+Note: After refactoring the code and retraining the GMM, we obtained slight different results compared to the values reported in our paper.

 ### 4. Generate Video